 Award-winning poet and editor

-For more information about the Writers' Series, contact Karen Dwyer, Ph.D., assistant professor of literary arts or Sarah Perrier, Ph.D., associate professor and chair of the Department of Literary Arts.
+For more information about the Writers' Series, contact Karen Dwyer, Ph.D., associate professor of literary arts, or Sarah Perrier, Ph.D., associate professor and chair of the Department of Literary Arts and Social Justice.